amel-am/Amplitude-Calculator/README.md

 # Amplitude-Calculator
-This is a calculator for Amplitudes of Sinus Waves for Audition.
+This is a calculator, that determines the amplitudes of sinusoidal waves for audio applications.
-It's not completely finished and only the german version of it is available, since I mainly use it for school.
+It’s not fully finished, and currently, only the German version is available, as I mainly use it for school.